gpredalic/klipper-prusa-mk3s/README.md

 managed_services: klipper
 ```

-2. Copy https://github.com/dz0ny/klipper-prusa-mk3s/blob/main/printer.template.cfg to `printer.cfg` in your klipper config
+2. Copy or link https://github.com/gpredalic/klipper-prusa-mk3s/blob/main/printer.template.cfg to `printer.cfg` in your klipper config
 3. Adjust config to your hardware
 4. Flash Klipper to your printer https://www.klipper3d.org/Installation.html#building-and-flashing-the-micro-controller

 You will still need a USB cable as you cannot flash via an internal serial port.
 You can also use any other computer to compile your firmware.

-To use this config, the firmware should be compiled for the AVR atmega2560.
+To use this config, the firmware should be compiled for the LPC1769.
 To use via serial, in "make menuconfig" select "Enable extra low-level configuration options" and select **serial1** (the RasPi serial) or **serial0** when you plan to connect via the USB.

 To flash:
 `make flash FLASH_DEVICE=/dev/serial/by-id/usb-Prusa_Research__prusa3d.com__Original_Prusa_i3_MK3_CZPX0620X004XK70128-if00`